darcat/promis/README.md

 ### Pre 1.8 vagrant
 There might be parallel build issues if you are using old vagrant.
 Try `vagrant up --no-parallel`, but really upgrade.
 1.7 is quite buggy.

+### Configuration options
+Copy `conf/defaults.yml` as `conf/conf.yml` and edit the values.
+You can only leave the options you want to override, the rest will be taken from defaults.